 The CT rate is fixed for each tax year starting 1 April.
 The current CT rate is 19% and will remain at this rate until April 2023.
 From 1 April 2023, there will be two rates of CT.
 Taxable profits up £50,000 will continue to be taxed at 19% under the new Small Business Profits Rate.
 Taxable profits in excess of £250,000 will be taxed at 25%.
 Profits between £50,000 and £250,000 will be subject to a marginal tapering relief.
-This would be reduced for the number of associated companies and for short accounting periods.
+These thresholds would be reduced for the number of associated companies and for short accounting periods.
+Group companies should seek advice on how best to relieve any available tax losses.
+Pre-April 2023, review and planning is recommended for all companies, ideally early in 2022.